JosephMutua/alx-pre_course/0x01-git/README.md

-This is my second github project
+This is Updating commits on github.